ageofjavablog/website/_posts/2015-04-01-The-First-Age-or-something.md

-= The First Age... or something
-:published_at: 2015-04-01
-:hp-tags: Java, Programming
+---
+layout      : post
+title       : The First Age... or something description : Short introduction to the blog headline    : AGE OF JAVA category    : other modified    : 2015-04-01 tags        : [Java, Programming]
+---

 Hello, mysterious internet community!
 I come in peace!